-- Description: Design and construction of a 0.5 MG elevated storage tank for the Westside V Pressure Plane. - Purpose: In order to meet operational storage requirements and higher water demand due to the projected population, additional storage facilities are needed in the Westside V Pressure Plane.
-This project was recommended in the 2017 Water Master Plan Update. - Allocation: This project is allocated 14% to growth in the study period.
-Allocation was determined using projected growth in demand (2029-2031) for the Westside V Pressure Plane, multiplied by the proportion of the elevated storage to be provided by the elevated storage tank, divided by the added capacity from the elevated storage tank (0.5 MG).
+Description: Design and construction of a 0.5 MG elevated storage tank for the Westside V to the projected population, additional storage facilities are needed in the Westside V Pressure Plane.
+This project was recommended in the 2017 Water using projected growth in demand (2029-2031) for the Westside V Pressure Plane, multiplied by the proportion of the elevated storage to be provided by the elevated storage tank, divided by the added capacity from the elevated storage tank (0.5 MG).